Nebraska State Capitol: Construction

 Workers lay track for the Capitol Railroad around the second state capitol, March 1922.

 Plan and photographic illustrations of the four phases of construction of the Nebraska State Capitol, 1922–1932.

 In March 1922, the Capitol Commission built an electric railroad spur from Lincoln's Burlington yards.
 The state-owned line ran along H Street from 7th to 14th Streets and provided an easy means for delivery of construction materials.
 Then on April 15, 1922, Governor Samuel R. McKelvie ceremonially broke ground, thus beginning a ten-year construction process which occurred in four phases.
 Building in phases allowed construction to commence before demolition of the old statehouse.
-With completion of the capitol's Phase 1 in 1924, state operations moved into the new structure.
+With the completion of the capitol's Phase 1 in 1924, state operations moved into the new structure.
 The old capitol was subsequently razed.
 On April 23, 1924—just two years into the capitol's construction—Bertram Goodhue died, and his associates formed a firm, Bertram Grosvenor Goodhue Associates, to finish the capitol and other ongoing Goodhue projects.
 After construction ended in 1932, the Capitol Commission hired Lincoln landscape architect Ernst Herminghaus to design the grounds.